MooHoll/physalia-DNAm-EcoEvo/4_Thursday/readme.md

 head(query)
 ```
-Note that there are 4 transcript entires missing.
+Note that there are 4 transcript entries missing.
 I suspect a small number were deprecated between ENSEMBL versions 95 and 99.

 ## Exercises:
 * Perform the DMR analysis for the environmental comparison (MM vs MF)